 The bookmaker not only allows you to back a selection to win but also to pick selections to lose and pick your own odds just like stockbrokers do.
 As a punter, you get to make the best of both worlds.
 Betfair offers fixed price odds on events set by punters across the globe.

-Besides, you can sign up for free and receive fixed price odds on all races.
+Besides, you can sign up and receive fixed price odds on all races.
 You Back a horse the same way as you would place a bet with a bookmaker.
 On the other hand, when you Lay a horse, you are betting on it not to win, so if the horse loses you win or vice versa.

 Betfair Bet Types